 Who can become accredited?

 Any landlord who owns and rents out properties within Portsmouth (PO1-PO6).
 There is no requirement to live locally provided you have suitable management arrangements in place and can comply with the Rent it Right code of conduct.
-In order to become an accredited landlord you must also be deemed as a "Fit and Proper Person" , join now.
+In order to become an accredited landlord you must also be deemed as a "Fit and Proper Person" .

 What is a "fit and proper" person?